Jesus of Montreal: Plot

-In Montreal, an unknown actor named Daniel is hired by a Roman Catholic site of pilgrimage ("le sanctuaire") to present a Passion play in its gardens.
+In Montreal, an unknown actor named Daniel Coulombe is hired by a Roman Catholic pilgrimage site ("le sanctuaire") to present a passion play in its gardens.
 The priest, Father Leclerc, asks him to "modernize" the classic play the church has been using, which he considers dated.
 Despite working with material others consider to be clichéd, Daniel is inspired and carries out intensive academic research, consulting archaeology to check the historicity of Jesus and drawing on supposed information on Jesus in the Talmud, using the Talmud name Yeshua Ben Pantera for Jesus, whom he portrays.
-He also includes arguments that the biological father of Jesus was a Roman soldier who left Palestine shortly after impregnating the unwed Mary.
-He assembles his cast, found from insignificant and disreputable backgrounds, and moves in with two of them, Constance and Mireille.
+He includes arguments that the biological father of Jesus was a Roman soldier who left Palestine shortly after impregnating the unwed Mary.
+He assembles his cast, drawn from insignificant and disreputable backgrounds (one being a man who does pornographic voiceovers), and moves in with two of them, Constance and Mireille.

-When the play is performed, it receives excellent reviews from critics but is regarded as unconventional and controversial by Father Leclerc, who angrily distances himself from Daniel.
-Daniel's life is further complicated when he attends one of Mireille's auditions.
-Mireille is told to remove her top, causing an outburst from Daniel in which he damages lights and cameras, resulting in him facing criminal charges.
-When the higher authorities of the Roman Catholic Church strongly object to his Biblical interpretation and security forcibly stops a performance, the audience and actors object and he is injured in an ensuing accident.
+When the play is performed, the audience is thrilled; the show receives excellent reviews.
+Father Leclerc, however, regards it as controversial and an affront to official Catholic doctrine.
+He angrily distances himself from Daniel.
+The actor's life is further complicated when he attends one of Mireille's auditions.
+Mireille is told to remove her top, causing an outburst from Daniel in which he damages equipment and assaults a director, resulting in criminal charges.
+When the higher authorities of the Roman Catholic Church strongly object to his interpretation of Jesus and security forces stop a performance, the audience and actors oppose them and Daniel is injured in an ensuing accident.

-Daniel is first taken by ambulance to a Catholic hospital where he is neglected.
+Daniel is first taken by ambulance to an overrun Catholic hospital where he is neglected.
 He leaves and collapses on a Montreal Metro platform.
 The same ambulance takes him to the Jewish General Hospital.
-Despite immediate, skilled, and energetic efforts by the doctors and nurses, he is pronounced brain-dead.
-His doctor asks for the consent of his friends, since he has no known relatives, to take his organs for donation.
-His physician states that they would have been able to save him if he had been brought to them half an hour earlier.
+Despite immediate, skilled, and energetic efforts by the doctors and nurses, he is pronounced brain dead.
+His doctor asks for the consent of his friends, since he has no known relatives, to take his organs for donation, stating that they would have been able to save him if he had been brought in half an hour earlier.
 After his death, his eyes and heart are used to restore the health of other patients.

 In the wake of his death, Daniel's friends start a theatre company to carry on his work.